-Our new App, Moving Meditations, offers 18 short videos to help kids (and their families) find peace and balance.
+Our new App, Moving Meditations for Autism (available for Android and Apple devices), offers 18 short videos to help kids (and their families) find peace and balance.
 The videos are fun and engaging, and effortless to use—all you have to do is watch them!

 But you might wonder, what does watching someone doing gentle movements have to do with meditation?
 Doesn’t meditation mean sitting still?
 And, what IS meditation, anyway?